Ali Mills (character): High school relationship and breakup with Daniel

-A few decades later in December 2018, Ali offers her version of the breakup during Episode 10, Cobra Kai (season 3).
-Ali and Johnny reconnect via Facebook, and spend a day together.
-They later attend a holiday party, where Ali meets Daniel and his wife Amanda.
+A few decades later, Ali, who is in the Valley for the holidays, reunites with Daniel at a country club and meets his wife, Amanda.
 Ali, Johnny, Daniel, and Amanda then have dinner together, and Ali offers her version of their mutual experiences during high school.
 Amanda and Johnny are both interested in knowing the facts behind Ali and Daniel's breakup.
-Ali clarifies that it had nothing to do with Johnny saying that instead, she "got into UCLA, and I ran into this guy that I knew who went there.
-Daniel sees me talking to my friend..."
-At this moment, Daniel interrupts Ali and sarcastically repeats the phrase, "your friend" (with air quotes).
-Ali then tells him, "yes he was my friend, actually."
-She then points to Daniel and says that, "he jumps to conclusions.
-Well, I was a little bit upset so I probably, maybe, egged you on."
-Daniel becomes defensive, and tells Ali that he thought she was "in love with the guy."
-Ali then says to him, "I told you!
-Just like I told you that the brakes on Mr. Miyagi's car were gonna go!
-I hope that you didn't tell him that it was my fault it crashed?"
+Ali clarifies that it had nothing to do with Johnny, explaining that instead, she got into UCLA and met up with a male friend of hers who went there (which Daniel mistook as an affair).
+At this moment, Daniel interrupts Ali and sarcastically repeats the phrase, "your friend".
+Ali reaffirms that the guy was her friend, and then points out Daniel jumped to conclusions but concedes that she might have egged him on about their situation.
+Daniel becomes defensive and tells Ali he thought she was in love with the guy.
+Ali then reminds Daniel that she had warned him the brakes on Mr. Miyagi's car were faulty and asks if he claimed that Ali was responsible for the car crashing.
 Ashamed, Daniel lies, saying, "No, of course not."

-Later, as he is leaving, Daniel apologizes to Ali for the manner of their breakup.
-Ali responds by saying that they were both very young, and instead will focus on remembering the good times that they shared together.